Fax: 770-339-9804

 Despite the advantages of direct-to-implant reconstruction, many surgeons still default to tissue expanders.
 One reason could be that not all surgeons are trained or comfortable performing the direct-to-implant procedure, which requires precise surgical techniques to ensure successful outcomes in a single operation.
 Another reason is that tissue expanders have been the traditional approach for decades, and old habits die hard.

 Furthermore, direct-to-implant reconstruction may not be suitable for all patients.
-Women with very large breasts or those undergoing radiation treatment may still need tissue expanders to ensure the best aesthetic result.
+Women in need of additional healing after mastectomy may still need tissue expanders to ensure the best aesthetic result.
 But for the majority of patients, especially those with smaller to medium-sized breasts, direct-to-implant reconstruction is a safe and effective alternative that can lead to fewer surgeries and a quicker recovery

 For these women, tissue expanders provide a gradual and controlled process that ensures optimal skin and muscle conditions for a final implant.
-But for the majority of patients—especially those with smaller breasts or who aren’t undergoing radiation therapy—direct-to-implant surgery is a more efficient and effective option.
+But for the majority of patients—especially those with smaller breasts and overall healthy—direct-to-implant surgery is a more efficient and effective option.

 When facing breast reconstruction, it’s important to know all of your options.
 While tissue expanders have long been the standard approach, they are not the only option.
 Direct-to-implant reconstruction offers a one-stage solution that saves time, reduces discomfort, and leads to faster recovery.